Citation Appeal Information

 To appeal a parking citation:

-Obtain a written appeal form from the Transit and Parking Department in the Administrative Services Building, 155 Razorback Road; the Harmon Avenue Parking Facility or use the online pdf version.
+Obtain a written appeal form from the Transit and Parking Department in the Administrative Services Building, 155 South Razorback Road or online.
+A copy of the citation must be attached to the form.

 Remember an appeal must address the violation and be based on very extenuating circumstances.

-Pay the processing fee and pay the ticket, if it is over five class days old.
+Pay the processing fee and pay the ticket, if it is over five class days old or if the vehicle was booted or towed.

 The written appeal will be reviewed to determine if it meets administrative guidelines, if not the appeal will be denied.